Copyleft: "Viral" licensing

-In response to Microsoft's attacks on the GPL, several prominent free-software developers and advocates released a joint statement supporting the license.
+In response to Microsoft's criticisms of the GPL, several prominent free-software developers and advocates released a joint statement supporting the license.
 According to FSF compliance engineer David Turner, the term "viral license" creates a misunderstanding and a fear of using copylefted free software.
 While a person can catch a virus without active action, license conditions take effect upon effective usage or adoption.
 David McGowan has also written that there is no reason to believe the GPL could force proprietary software to become free software, but could "try to enjoin the firm from distributing commercially a program that combined with the GPL'd code to form a derivative work, and to recover damages for infringement."
 If the firm "actually copied code from a GPL'd program, such a suit would be a perfectly ordinary assertion of copyright, which most private firms would defend if the shoe were on the other foot."
 Richard Stallman has described this view with an analogy, saying, "The GPL's domain does not spread by proximity or contact, only by deliberate inclusion of GPL-covered code in your program.
 It spreads like a spider plant, not like a virus."
+According to Patrice-Emmanuel Schmitz, who contributed to the European Union Public Licence, viral licensing between independent programs does not exist under European law.

-Popular copyleft licenses, such as the GPL, have a clause allowing components to interact with non-copyleft components as long as the communication is abstract, such as executing a command-line tool with a set of switches or interacting with a web server.
-As a consequence, even if one module of an otherwise non-copyleft product is placed under the GPL, it may still be legal for other components to communicate with it in ways such as these.
-This allowed communication may or may not include reusing libraries or routines via dynamic linking – some commentators say it does, the FSF asserts it does not and explicitly adds an exception allowing it in the license for the GNU Classpath re-implementation of the Java library.
-This ambiguity is an important difference between the GPL and the LGPL, in that the LGPL specifically allows linking or compiling works licensed under terms that are not compatible with the LGPL, with works covered by the LGPL.
+The GPL licenses, which are popular copyleft licenses, do not prevent merely aggregated, nonfree or GPL-incompatible programs from non-intimately interacting with GPL programs via "communication mechanisms normally used between two separate programs" such as "pipes, sockets and command-line arguments".
+As a consequence, even if one program of an otherwise GPL-incompatible software collection is under a GPL license, it may still be legal for the other programs to communicate with it in those ways.
+This kind of communication may or may not include reusing libraries or routines via dynamic linking — some commentators say it does, the FSF asserts it does not and explicitly adds an exception allowing it in the license for the GNU Classpath re-implementation of the Java library.
+This ambiguity is an important difference between the GPL and the LGPL licenses, in that the LGPL variant specifically allows linking or compiling works licensed under terms that are not compatible with the GPL variant, under the LGPL terms.